Demographics of people in financial difficulty

 Line of credit/overdraft

-Top five financial difficulty complaints received by issue
+Top five financial difficulty complaints issues (received)

 Issue